adorsys/secure-token-service/README.md

 sts:
   secret-server-client:
     audience: <(string, mandatory, no default) The audience name of your application which is used to communicate with the secret-server>
     secret-server-uri: <(url as string, mandatory, no default) The url of the secret-server's token-exchange endpoint (Example: http://your-secret-server:8080/token/token-exchange)>
+# cache settings:
+    cache:
+      enabled: <(boolean, optional, default: false) defines if the secret-server client uses a internal cache for the secrets>
+      maximum-size: <(integer, optional, default: 1000) defines the maximum cache size>
+      expire-after-access: <(integer, optional, default: 10) defines the expiration time in minutes>
 ```

 ## Build this solution